kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 [Amazon EMR Serverless](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/emr-serverless.html)
 can be used to manage and execute distributed computing workloads using Apache Spark.
 With its serverless architecture, it eliminates the need to provision or manage clusters to execute your Spark jobs.
-Instead, EMR Serverless independently allocates the resources needed for each job and releases them once the job has been completed.
+Instead, EMR Serverless independently allocates the resources needed for each job and releases them after the job has completed.

 EMR Serverless is typically used for pipelines that are either fully or partially dependent on PySpark.
 For other parts of the pipeline such as modeling, where a non-distributed computing approach may be suitable, EMR Serverless might not be needed.